 The ChicoBag Company’s repurposing program (www.chicobag.com/repurposing-program) collects discarded reusable bags for distribution to fixed/low-income families or for recycling into new products.
 Mail to ChicoBag, C/O Zero Waste Program, 13434 Browns Valley Drive, Chico, CA 95973.

 Many metal items (like bicycles or BBQ grills) can be repaired, sold or donated to extend their useful life.
-Because of its usefulness & value, state regulations prohibit throwing aluminum, steel, iron, lead, stainless steel, copper, brass, or bronze scrap in the trash.
-Some metal items, such as batteries, propane tanks, ballasts, air conditioners and refrigerators, and automotive parts require special handling due to toxic or pressurized materials.
-Search online under “metal recycling” for the scrap yard nearest you and its requirements.
-Suitable scrap items must be at least 50% metal by weight.
+Because of the usefulness and value of metal, state regulations prohibit throwing aluminum, steel, iron, lead, stainless steel, copper, brass, or bronze scrap in the trash.
+Some metal items, such as batteries, propane tanks, helium tanks, ballasts, air conditioners and refrigerators, and automotive parts require special handling due to toxic or pressurized materials.
+Many municipal transfer stations and recycling centers (including all HRMC member Towns) have scrap metal dumpsters for the recycling of scrap metal.
+Check your town website for local municipal disposal information.
+Or, search online under “metal recycling” for the scrap yard nearest you and its requirements.
+Suitable scrap items should be mostly metal by weight; if possible, plastic parts should be removed.

-Note: Carbon monoxide detectors are not considered hazardous waste, and can be safely disposed of in the trash.
-Contact a manufacturer directly for potential recycling opportunities.
+Carbon monoxide detectors are not considered hazardous and can be safely disposed of in the trash after removing (and recycling) all non-alkaline batteries

-Sporting equipment exchange/donation options are found locally via charitable organizations such as schools or the Lion’s Club.
-Freecycle and other on-line exchange websites have also become very popular.
+Sporting equipment exchange/donation options are found locally via charitable organizations such as schools, Scout troops, or the Lion’s Club.
+Sharing via online groups (e.g. Freecycle.org or a Buy Nothing Facebook group) has become very popular.

-Tyvek envelopes (large, white envelopes that won’t rip: often from Fed Ex shipments) are made of high-density polyethylene plastic and CANNOT be recycled with paper.
-Plastic bag recycling programs at grocery and retail stores DO accept Tyvek envelopes: remove labels.
+Tyvek envelopes (large, white envelopes that won’t rip: often from express shipments) are made of high-density polyethylene plastic.
+Do not put Tyvek material in municipal/household recycling, or in the plastic bag recycling programs at grocery stores.

-There are no special disposal requirements, but they do contain a small amount of silver.
-Most hospital radiology departments will accept them.
+There are no special disposal requirements, but x-rays do contain a small amount of silver.
+Many hospital radiology departments will accept them for recycling.

-Yoga mats are not recyclable, but can be repurposed; search the web under “yoga mat reuse,” or try posting on Freecycle.com
+Yoga mats are not recyclable, but can be repurposed.
+Search the web for “yoga mat reuse,” or offer via an online sharing group (e.g. Freecycle.org or a Buy Nothing Facebook group).